 Other ObjectivesUtah's 42 Community Health Indicators Similar to HP2020 Objective FP-8: Reduce PREGNANCIES among adolescent females.

-What Is Being Done?Teen Pregnancy Prevention Programs: The Utah Department of Health receives federal funding from the U.S. Department of Health and Human Services Administration for Children and Families for two programs addressing teen pregnancy prevention in Utah.
-The first program is for Abstinence Education Programs targeting Utah youth ages 10-16 with a specific focus on youth in the Utah Juvenile Justice System, youth of Hispanic origin and/or non-White race, and youth residing in areas with adolescent birth rates higher than Utah's state rate.
-Through a competitive bid process, the Utah Department of Health (UDOH) sub-contracted these federal funds to several community organizations.
-The second program is for Personal Responsibility Education Programs (PREP).
-Funds must be used for a program designed to educate adolescents on both abstinence and contraception to prevent pregnancy and sexually transmitted infections, including HIV/AIDS, and three adulthood preparation subjects (healthy relationships, education and career success, and healthy life skills).
-Through a competitive bid process, the Utah Department of Health sub-contracted these funds to several community organizations.
-The target population is Utah youth ages 14-19 with a specific focus on youth in the Utah Juvenile Justice System, youth of Hispanic origin and/or non-White race, current teen moms, and youth residing in areas with adolescent birth rates higher than Utah's state rate.
-For more information or questions regarding the two programs mentioned above, contact 801-273-2870 or email@example.com.
+What Is Being Done?Teen Pregnancy Prevention Programs: The Utah Department of Health receives federal funding from the U.S. Department of Health and Human Services, Administration for Children and Families, Family & Youth Services Bureau to provide two programs addressing teen pregnancy prevention in Utah.
+The first program is Abstinence Education, targeting Utah youth ages 10-16 with a specific focus on youth in the Utah Juvenile Justice and foster care systems, youth of Hispanic or American Indian origin, and youth residing in areas with adolescent birth rates higher than Utah's state rate.
+The Utah Department of Health (UDOH) sub-contracts these federal funds to five local health departments.
+The second program is the Personal Responsibility Education Program (PREP).
+These funds must be used for a program designed to educate adolescents on both abstinence and contraception to prevent pregnancy and sexually transmitted infections, including HIV/AIDS, and at least three adulthood preparation subjects (healthy relationships, education and career success, healthy life skills, adolescent development, financial literacy, and parent-child communication).
+The Utah Department of Health sub-contracts these funds to four local health departments and the Urban Indian Center of Salt Lake.
+The target population is Utah youth ages 14-19 with a specific focus on youth in the Utah Juvenile Justice and foster care systems, youth of Hispanic or American Indian origin, pregnant and parenting teens, and youth residing in areas with adolescent birth rates higher than Utah's state rate.
+For more information or questions regarding the two programs mentioned above, contact Elizabeth Gerke at 801-273-2870 or firstname.lastname@example.org.